k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash in mount_steed() checking for forged artifact barding
 - Fix: a couple crash bugs related to breaking objects and poisoned/tainted status
+- Fix: order of events when breaking a weapon while attacking a monster